patrickhener/dart-o-mat-3000/README.md

 You can use any other recoginition as well, as long as it is propagating it's throws and next player via a GET Request to the scoreboard engine in this format:

 - URL to insert a throw /game/throw/_number-of-throw_/_modifier-of-throw_
+  - Example: Single 20 will be /game/throw/20/1
+  - Example: Miss will be /game/throw/0/1
+  - Example: Double 18 will be /game/throw/18/2
 - URL to switch to next player /game/nextPlayer

 # Scoreboard